Autinfit/URL/README.md

 **_Lesson Objectives:_**

 - Create a simple windows forms application that reads URLS from a text file.
-- Load each URL from the text file to a picture box
+- Load each URL from the text file to a picture box.
 - Navigate those pictures using array indexes.